Jacqieq6464/survivor/README.md

 People choose to journal for kinds of reasons however counsellors use journaling as part of their theraputic toolbox to support their clients during their therapeutic journey.

+## Client User Story:

-AS A CLIENT who is engaged in counselling to improve my mental health, I would like to be able to
+AS A CLIENT who is engaged in counselling to improve my mental health, I would like to be able to:

 - Write down my thoughts at any point of the day
 - Save my thoughts in a confindental app
 - favourite various journal entries
 - look back at my entries and review my journey

+## Admin User Story:

+AS A THERAPIST who has referred a client to use the Survivor app, I would like to be able to:

+- Give any of my clients access to the Survivor app
+- Review who has set up an account (post referal)
+- Review when a client last accessed the app
+- Receive journal entries from the client if they choose to share them

 ## Survivor: